aaronshiu/kcc-vol-organiser/README.md

 # Kindle Comic Converter Volume Organiser
 Script to sort manga/comic chapters from HakuNeko and other sources into volumes *semi-manually and archive to .zip format/rename extension to .cbz for Kindle Comic Converter (KCC).
-KCC can then be used to optimise the manga/comic into a manga/webtoon format for kindle and other e-reader devices.
+KCC can then be used to optimise the manga/comic into a manga/webtoon format for kindle and other e-reader devices. *Windows only for now*